Classes with a picture icon have images on the class detail page

 Thursday 1:30 pm - 4:30 pm SOLD OUT

-Designing your own cardigan will be easy with an informed advantage--the Try-on then Cast-on approach.
+Designing your own custom cardigan will be easy with an informed advantage--the Try-on then Cast-on approach.

 Let's begin with taking your measurements then trying on knit jersey samples made exclusively for sizing.
 These samples include options for standard and full figures and the combo sizes (smaller backs and larger fronts) that work well for many women.
 They will help you check the fit at the shoulders and armholes, as well as help determine the sleeve and body length (see schematic illustration).